apollographql/apollo-client/docs/source/api/link/persisted-queries.md

 npm install @apollo/persisted-query-lists
 ```

-One of the package's utilities, `generatePersistedQueryIdsAtRuntime`, reads operation IDs from your [operations manifest](#1-generate-operation-manifests).
+One of the package's utilities, `generatePersistedQueryIdsAtRuntime`, reads operation IDs from your [operations manifest](#1-generate-operation-manifests) so the client can use them to make requests.
 To do so, pass the `loadManifest` option a function that returns your manifest.
 We recommend using a dynamic import to avoid bundling the manifest configuration with your production build.

 ```js
 generatePersistedQueryIdsFromManifest({